-- a) Cryptographic operation function (TSF_FDE): encrypts user data and TSF data to be stored into the MSD and decrypts user data and TSF data retrieved from the MSD.
+- a) Cryptographic operation function (TSF\FDE): encrypts user data and TSF data to be stored into the MSD and decrypts user data and TSF data retrieved from the MSD.
 This function is invoked by job control function (each job, address book and document filing functions).
-A part of this function is implemented in the HDC and invoked by the main part of this function in the firmware. - b) Cryptographic key generation function (TSF_FKG): generates the cryptographic key for the cryptographic operation function and stores the key into the volatile memory. - c) Data clear function (TSF_FDC): overwrites the MSD to prevent information leakage from the MSD.
+A part of this function is implemented in the HDC and invoked by the main part of this function in the firmware. - b) Cryptographic key generation function (TSF\FKG): generates the cryptographic key for the cryptographic operation function and stores the key into the volatile memory. - c) Data clear function (TSF\FDC): overwrites the MSD to prevent information leakage from the MSD.
 A part of this function is implemented in HDC and invoked by the main part of this function in the firmware.
-This function consists of data clear programs (Auto Clear at Job End, Clear All Memory, Clear Address Book Data and Registered Data in MFP, Clear Document Filing Data, Clear All Data in Job Status Jobs Completed List and Power up Auto Clear) and setting function for them (Data Clearance Settings).
-Auto Clear at Job End is invoked by job control function (each job and document filing function). - d) Authentication function (TSF_AUT): identifies and authenticates an administrator by means of the administrator password.
-This function includes a management function that changes the administrator password. - e) Confidential file function (TSF_FCF): provides password protection when a user saves image data into the MFD using the document filing function (Section 1.3.5.2) and requires authentication by means of that confidential file password to reuse (such as to print or to transmit) the data.
+This function consists of Auto Clear at Job End, Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data in MFP.
+Auto Clear at Job End is invoked automatically by job control function (each job and document filing functions).
+The others are invoked by the administrator. - d) Authentication function (TSF\AUT): identifies and authenticates an administrator by means of the administrator password.
+This function includes a management function that changes the administrator password. - e) Confidential file function (TSF\FCF): provides password protection when a user saves image data into the MFD using the document filing function (Section 1.3.5.2) and requires authentication by means of that confidential file password to reuse (such as to print or to transmit) the data.
 If an incorrect password for a confidential file is entered three times in a row, this function locks that file.
-Only the administrator can release the locked file. - f) Network protection function (TSF FNP): consists of the following three functions: - Filter function: restricts the other party to communicate by the terms of IP address or MAC address. - Communication data protection function: protects the communication data by SSL, IPsec and SNMP v3.
-This function is not available when the user uses a client and/or a protocol not supporting SSL, IPsec and SNMP v3. - Network settings protection: provides the network management functions (see below) only to the administrator and do not allow other users to use it. - g) Fax flow control function (TSF_FFL): prevents accesses through the telephone line connected to the MFD's fax I/F from accessing the internal network through the MFD's network I/F. - h) Job control function: provides the UI and control the action for each MFD function; in other words each job, address book function and document filing function.
-This also manages the jobs by means of queues and stores the jobs completed list into the HDD.
+Only the administrator can release the locked file. - f) Network protection function (TSF FNP): consists of the following three functions: - Filter function: restricts the other party to communicate by the terms of IP address or MAC address. - Communication data protection function: protects the communication data by SSL.
+This function is not available when the user uses a client and/or a protocol not supporting SSL. - Network settings protection function: provides the network management functions (see below) only to the administrator and do not allow other users to use it. - g) Fax flow control function (TSF\FFL): prevents accesses through the telephone line connected to the MFD's fax I/F from accessing the internal network through the MFD's network I/F. - h) Job control function: provides the UI and control the action for each MFD function; in other words each job, address book function and document filing function. - i) MFD control function: controls MFD hardware.
+This also converts the data format between the data to receive or transmit and the image data in the MFD for the jobs that require the communication. - j) Network management functions: are for the administrator to query and modify the IP address to be allocated for the MFD, the IP address of DNS servers that the TOE shall refer, port control (modifying the port number or disabling for each network service) and other network settings for using the network function.
+This function is invoked by the network protection function (TSF FNP).

-Figure 3: Logical Configuration of the TOE
+Figure 3: Logical configuration of the TOE